jackofallops/tfpdk/README.md

 # tfpdk
 Terraform Provider Development Kit

+DISCLAIMER: The author primarily works on the [AzureRM Provider](https://github.com/hashicorp/terraform-provider-azurerm) so this tool is *heavily* biased towards the code styles and requirements of that provider currently.
+Future development will look to genericise the output (eventually 😜)

 NOTE: Expects to be run from the root of a validly named Terraform provider e.g. `./terraform-provider-myprovider`

-~~WARNING: currently needs the json output from `terraform providers schema -json` for the azurerm provider in `/tmp/azurerm-provider-out.json`~~
-Relies on a locally installed terraform binary and appropriately configured [dev overrides file](https://www.terraform.io/docs/cli/config/config-file.html#development-overrides-for-provider-developers).
-This allows the Terraform binary to skip the `init` step by informing it where your compiled provider binary can be found. (you still need a local .tf file with your provider declared though, sorry!)
+NOTE: Relies on a locally installed terraform binary and appropriately configured [dev overrides file](https://www.terraform.io/docs/cli/config/config-file.html#development-overrides-for-provider-developers).
+This allows the Terraform binary to skip the `init` step by informing it where your compiled provider binary can be found. (you still currently need a local .tf file with your [provider configured](https://www.terraform.io/docs/language/providers/configuration.html) though, sorry!)

 Run from the root of the provider project.